The Chair of Philosophy

 Bellucci, F. (2013).
 Peirce’s Continuous Predicates.
 Transactions of the Charles S. Peirce Society.
 ISSN: 0009-1774

 Bellucci, F. (2013).
 Diagrammatic Reasoning.
 Some Notes on Charles S. Peirce and Friedrich A. Lange.
 History and Philosophy of Logic.
 ISSN: 0144-5340

 Bellucci, F. (2013) Peirce, Leibniz, and the Threshold of Pragmatism.
 Semiotica, 195, 331–355.
 ISSN: 0037-1998.

-Research Fellow Dr. Amirouche Moktefi, PhD (University of Strasbourg, 2007) has previously worked at the Universities of Strasbourg and Nancy, France and taught courses in logic, mathematics, history of science, philosophy of science, and science communication.
-His research interests include visual reasoning, theory of opposition, Euclidean geometry and the history of symbolic logic.
-Contacts : amirouche dot moktefi at ttu dot ee
+Lecturer Dr. Amirouche Moktefi, PhD (University of Strasbourg, 2007), teaches courses in logic, philosophy, and philosophy of science.
+His research interests include visual reasoning, the philosophy of mathematical practice, the development of symbolic logic, and the public understanding of science and technology.
+Contacts: amirouche dot moktefi at ttu dot ee

 Lecturer Indrek Meos MA (University of Tartu) has previously lectured at Estonian Information Technology College and Estonian Academy of Arts.
 Contacts: indrek dot meos at mail dot ee

 Meos, I. (2011).
 10 uut videoloengut: Mis on filosoofia?
 (35 min), Sokrates (34 min), Platon (51 min), Locke (19 min), Hegel (23 min), Schopenhauer (44 min), Comte (11 min), Peirce (15 min), James (28 min), Spengler (20 min)